 You may have to keep your knowledge to yourself at times, or you may want to share it depending on those involved.
-Use your intuitive knowing to make your best decisions.
+Use your intuitive knowledge to make your best decisions.
+And hold the line!

 15. Lies & lack of integrity

 Empaths usually know when someone is lying.
-Lying is triggering to empaths when they can clearly sense the lie, but others cannot.
+Lying is a major trigger for empaths when they can clearly sense the lie, but others cannot.
 Lying can truly infuriate an empath, especially if other people are accepting the lie or playing along.